Properties of Willingness Elements

 • Uncontrollable factors that can interfere in everyday life.

-• Unwillingness (syn. reluctance, reticence, resistance) and its consequences if persistent.
+• Unwillingness (syn. reluctance, reticence, resistance) that has consequences if persistent.

 Try : Keep Trying (L1)